DiviProject/docs/source/index.html.md

 Returns details about an unspent transaction output.

 **`gettxoutsetinfo`**
 Returns statistics about the database of unspent transaction outputs maintained by the node.
+Note: the distribution of UTXOs binned by magnitude in increasing order from top to bottom.
+The topmost bin covers the range from 10^-8 to 10^-7 and each bin is one order of magnitude higher.
+Also includes a couple of metrics quantifying a portion of the bytes being spent for storing UTXOs (both useless and useful, i.e. value > 0)

+**`totalinputsforblock <blockHeight>`**
+Adds up the total of input amounts for the block at that height

 **`verifychain`**
 Returns true or false value based on the validity of the blockchain the node is hosting.